-It has been sixteen years since the inception of China Philharmonic Orchestra (CPO) amid miraculous development.
-Devoted to become China’s top orchestra as well as a leading figure in Asia with international reputation, the CPO has achieved an astonishing leap forward and won wide attention home and abroad during its fourteen seasons.
+It has been seventeen years since the inception of China Philharmonic Orchestra (CPO) amid miraculous development.
+Devoted to becoming China’s top orchestra as well as a leading figure in Asia with international reputation, the CPO has achieved an astonishing leap forward and won wide attention home and abroad during its sixteen seasons.
 The CPO sets an example for the infinite potential of Chinese artistic development, cultural rejuvenation and economic boom, as witnessed by the rest of the world.

 And so be it and how true is sweet necessity.
 In the spring of 2009, the CPO was named Most Inspiring Orchestras by Gramophone online, joining the glittering array of ten fellow orchestras including Berliner Philharmoniker, London Symphony Orchestra and New York Philharmonic Orchestra.

 Yet one cannot comprehend the CPO’s accomplishment without perceiving its exciting and enormous social frame, i.e. the Great Rejuvenation of the Chinese Nation.
-A large number of artists and managers work together to fulfill their dreams with zealous passion, perseverance and determination.
+Many artists and managers work together to fulfill their dreams with zealous passion, perseverance and determination.
 This makes it possible to lead the great symphonic music course in China to a better and merrier destination.

 Forthcoming seasons boast of commemorating concerts devoted to Dvorák (100th Anniversary), Mozart (250th Anniversary), Shostakovich (100th Anniversary), Mendelssohn (200th Anniversary), Haydn (200th Anniversary of his death) and Karajan (100th Anniversary).
 Following the orchestra’s completion of its first Mahler symphonies cycle from 2001 to 2004, China Philharmonic performed 8 of his symphonies and many lieders from the end of 2010 to 2011, a tribute to the 100th anniversary of the composer’s death.
 In 2013 China Philharmonic performed in a co-production of Richard Wagner’s Parsifal produced by Beijing Music Festival and Salzburger Osterfestspiele commemorating the 200th anniversary of the opera master’s birth.
 In the years of 2014 and 2015 the orchestra presented concerts celebrating the 150th anniversary of the births of Richard Strauss and Jean Sibelius respectively.